bitonproject/bitonproject.org/docs/guide/README.md

-# Introducing biton, the Internet potluck
+# biton, the Internet potluck

 biton proposes an information-centric, service-oriented networking model built around the concept of swarms: local clusters of nodes that gather around a common resource or